f(R) Gravity, relic coherent gravitons and optical chaos: Introduction

 Note that we are not claiming that GR is wrong.
 It is well known that, even in the context of extended theories of gravity, GR \textit{remains the most important part of the structure }\cite{key-7}.
-We are only trying to understand if weak modification of could be needed to solve some theoretical and current observational problems.
-In this picture, we also recall that even Einstein tried to modify the framework of GR by adding the {}``\emph{Cosmological Constant}\textquotedblright{} \cite{key-9}.
+We are only trying to understand if weak modifies on such a structure could be needed to solve some theoretical and current observational problems.
+In this picture, we also recall that even Einstein tried to modify the framework of GR by adding the \textquotedblleft{}\emph{Cosmological Constant}\textquotedblright{} \cite{key-9}.
 In any case, Cosmology and Solar System tests show that modifications of GR in the sense of extended theories of gravity have to be very weak \cite{key-3,key-7}.

 In principle, the most popular Dark Energy and Dark Matter models can be achieved in the framework of extended theories of gravity, i.e. $f(R)$ theories of gravity \cite{key-3} and scalar tensor theories of gravity \cite{key-7} which are generalizations of the Jordan-Fierz-Brans-Dicke Theory \cite{key-10,key-11,key-12}.
 One assumes that geometry (for example the Ricci curvature scalar $R$) interacts with material quantum fields generating back-reactions which modify the gravitational action adding interaction terms (examples are high-order terms in the Ricci scalar and/or in the Ricci tensor and non minimal coupling between matter and gravity).
 This approach enables the modify of the Lagrangian, with respect to the standard Einstein-Hilbert gravitational Lagrangian \cite{key-13}, through the addition of high-order terms in the curvature invariants (terms like $R^{2}$, $R^{\alpha\beta}R_{\alpha\beta}$, $R^{\alpha\beta\gamma\delta}R_{\alpha\beta\gamma\delta}$, $R\Box R$, $R\Box^{k}R$, in the sense of $f(R)$ Theories \cite{key-3,key-7}) and/or terms with scalar fields non-minimally coupled to geometry (terms like $\phi^{2}R$) in the sense of Scalar-Tensor Theories \cite{key-7}.